World War II | RAF Flight Navigation Computer | 1940’s

 Condition

 Excellent preservation with original components intact.
-Notebook retains legible handwritten entries, enhancing both historical and collectible value.
-Functional mechanisms remain well-defined.
+The notebook retains legible handwritten entries, enhancing both historical interest and collectible value.
+Mechanical elements remain clearly defined.

 Height: 11.5 in